NTDLS/NTDLS.MemoryQueue/README.md

     private static bool Client_OnReceived(MqClient client, IMqMessage message) {
         //We received a message.
-There are numerous ways to handle these, but here
-        //  we are going to pattern matching to determine what message was received. if (message is MyMessage myMessage)
+Use pattern matching to determine what message was received. if (message is MyMessage myMessage)
         {
             Console.WriteLine($"Client received message from server: {myMessage.Text}");